Configure

 Annual Elections

 Under Civil Code §5115, every California HOA annual election must follow a minimum three-stage mailing sequence calculated backward from the meeting date.
 The nomination form must be mailed at least 30 days before the pre-ballot notice.
 The pre-ballot notice must be mailed at least 30 days before ballots.
 Ballots must be mailed at least 30 days before the meeting.
-Condo Elects uses a strict 94-day operational buffer — accounting for weekends and US federal holidays — to eliminate timing defects.
+Condo Elects uses a strict 94-day operational buffer — accounting for weekends and US federal holidays — to avoid timing defects.

 | Milestone | Statutory Minimum | Civil Code |